 Maybe it’s time we declare our freedom from things that hold us back.
 Maybe we should rebel against work habits that no longer serve us.
 Maybe we should all STOP doing what no longer works and START doing things that bring us a huge return on our investment of time, energy, and money.

-Let’s declare war on mediocrity in fundraising!
+Let’s declare war on mediocre fundraising!
 Let’s mutiny against common, boring practices of ho-hum fundraising so we can create an environment of philanthropy that’s fun for us to work in, fun for donors to participate in, and changes more lives than ever before.

 1. Self-centeredness must be replaced by donor-centeredness.
 Your messaging cannot be all about you – your programs, your budget, you, you, you.
 Who cares?
 When it’s all about you and your need to raise your annual fund, you actually repel donors.
 Make the shift to become donor-centered.
-When you become donor-centered and you care FIRST about the donor, THEN about their money, everything will change.
+When you become donor-centered and you care FIRST about the donor, THEN about their money, everything will change and fundraising gets easier.

 3. Program goals must be set before fundraising can begin.
 Don’t try to do fundraising backwards: don’t try to go out and raise as much as you can, then figure out how to spend it.
 Start by deciding how your programs will change lives, then figure out what that will cost.
 THAT’S how much money you should raise.
 If it’s just not possible to raise that amount, adjust your program goals.
 It’s a whole lot easier to raise money when you can tell people specifically how the money will be used instead of “support our cause.”
 Donors like to know how they’re helping you make a difference and you can share that when you start with a program goal.